Leo Cato

 Leo Cato is a politician from Grenada who is serving as Speaker of the House of Representatives of Grenada since 31 August 2022.

-Cato was the chairman of the board of the Grenada Co-operative Nutmeg Association (GCNA).
+Cato was born on 6 September 1967. was the chairman of the board of the Grenada Co-operative Nutmeg Association (GCNA).
 He is also a former public servant in the ministry of education.

 Cato has a master's degree in computer systems design from Kingston University and a PhD in educational technology at Walden University.